In this article, you will learn how to set and manage Cadence stages for your team's Cadences, including:

 Users have the ability to set stages for specific Cadence actions when they create their Cadences.
 These defined stages will automatically update based on that person’s most recent Cadence activity.

-But, if your users update stages however they please, your team wide data may suffer.
-One user may mark someone who as completed a cadence as "Closed" while another may say "Closed not Converted."
+But, if your users update stages however they please, your teamwide data may suffer.
+One user may mark someone who completed a Cadence as "Closed" while another may say "Closed not Converted."

-By setting default stages, you can standardize stages across your users.
-Admins can set cadence defaults for your entire team within your stage settings.
+By setting default stages, you can standardize stages across your users' processes.
+You can set Cadence defaults for your entire team within your Stage Settings.

 There are two options for setting your team’s stage options:

-- Default Stage Settings: Default Stage Settings are displayed when a user is creating a cadence, but can be changed by the user.
-Think of your default stage settings like guidelines.
-Your user can still select their own stages if they chose, but you are recommending the default option.
+- Default Stage Settings: Default Stage Settings are displayed when a user is creating a Cadence, but can be changed by the user.
+Think of your Default Stage Settings like guidelines.
+Your user can still select their own stages if they choose, but you are recommending the default option.

-- Overridden Stage Settings: Overridden Stage Settings will automatically be set when a user is creating a cadence and the user cannot change them.
-In fact, when any user goes to create a cadence, the stage settings will be grayed out, figuratively set in stone.
+- Overridden Stage Settings: Overridden Stage Settings will automatically be set when a user is creating a Cadence and the user cannot change them.
+In fact, when any user goes to create a Cadence, the Stage Settings will be greyed out, figuratively set in stone.

 By default, SalesLoft offers the following priority levels:

-Admins can change the cadence priority settings by select the Manage Priority Levels button in the upper right corner of the Cadence Priority Levels.
+Admins can change the Cadence Priority Settings by selecting the Manage Priority Levels button in the upper right corner of the Cadence Priority Levels.
 From the Manage Priority Levels window, you can: